StijnStaring/BattleshipReport/README.md

 # BattleshipReport
-This repository contains the report of the Battleship assignment
+This repository contains the report of the Battleship assignment.